 The DECKED drawers were designed to accommodate 200 Lbs each.
 When the drawer is fully extended that places a large/leveraged load upwards onto the deck.
 We chose a compromise that limits the extension but still minimized the height of the DECKED system and the deck itself.
 This also allowed for a taller drawer.

 Yes.
 The topside hardware and all the metal parts of the DECKED system are coated with rust inhibitors or they’re made of stainless steel.
 That means that all these parts will rust slower……but they’ll still rust.
 We’ve used rust inhibitors that are beyond OEM specs, but they’ll still rust over time.
 The stainless steel will also rust even though it’s not supposed to.

-We are in the works for midsize trucks including Tacoma, Ranger, Colorado/Canyon, Frontier, Hilux and Amarok.
-We are anticipating to roll-out with that DECKED system in mid 2017, stay tuned on social media or sign up for our email newsletter for the exact release date and also more information on compatible years, makes and models.
-Several of us have midsize trucks here at HQ so we are anxiously awaiting the midsize system as well!
+Yes!
+DECKED fits midsize trucks including Tacoma, Ranger, Colorado/Canyon, Frontier, Hilux and Amarok.
+We are anticipating to roll-out with that DECKED system end of 2017 through 2018.
+Stay tuned on social media or sign up for our email newsletter for the exact release date and also more information on compatible years, makes and models.

 Nope.
 We designed the DECKED system with spray-in bed liners in mind.
 We have taken into account the normal additional volume and created enough lateral space to accommodate a spray-in liner (unless your installer went crazy with the amount of material they added to your truck bed) you should be fine.

 Note: some of our systems require that you replace the factory tie-down brackets.
 You will need to heat up the spray-in material, cut around the tie-down bracket and then peel the spray-in material away.
 It is recommended that you use a heat gun or hair dryer to warm the spray-in material.
 Once you have removed the bracket, you can install the new bracket that comes with your DECKED system.